 Eligibility

-Funds are administered by the OANC on behalf of the ANC.
+Funds are provided by the OANC to the ANC which will administer them directly.
 The ANC must vote in a public meeting to apply for funding from either source The record (minutes) must reflect the reason for requesting funding and the anticipated outcome.

 Application Process